Skip to content

 Key takeaways

-- Judge a first DEX on four things: a readable trading screen, painless deposits, partial liquidation, and fees simple enough to predict.
+• Judge a first DEX on four things: a readable trading screen, painless deposits, partial liquidation, and fees simple enough to predict.

-- Drift, the former guardrails pick with its 20x leverage cap, is offline after its April 2026 exploit; do not deposit there while the Velocity relaunch is pending.
+• Drift, the former guardrails pick with its 20x leverage cap, is offline after its April 2026 exploit.
+Do not deposit there while the Velocity relaunch is pending.

 What makes a perp DEX beginner-friendly

-1. Hyperliquid — the most CEX-like start
+1. Hyperliquid — order-book interface

 Which pool-based DEXes to postpone